-This chapter discusses the design and implementation of the ATN interpreter and compiler used in the PLANES system ([Walt75], [Walt76] and [Walt78]).
-This system, developed at the University of Illinois in the mid 70's, is an interactive question answering system which answers questions concerning a large data base of aircraft maintenance information.
+This thesis discusses one part of a language processing system developed at the Coordinated Science Laboratory of the University of Illinois.
+This system, called PLANES [Waltz 75], is designed to be a question answering system which accepts and answers questions concerning a large data base of aircraft maintenance information.
 The intended scope of the PLANES system is to answer such questions as:

-How many Skyhawks required engine repairs in 1973?
-Did any of these log more than 200 hours in March?
+How many Skyhawks required engine repairs in 1973.
+Did any of these log more than 200 hours in March.
 Show me the tail numbers of planes which were NOR during May.
 What kinds of aircraft are in the data base?

-The processing of a user's request is divided into three main phases: parsing, interpretation, and evaluation (see figure 1 - The PLANES System).

-The first phase, the parsing, is driven by a large ATN grammar.
-This ATN grammar defines a "semantic grammar" [Brow76] which maps the users request into an internal representation, the Paraphrase Language.
+The processing of a user's request is divided into three main phases: parsing, interpretation, and evaluation (see figure 1).
+The first phase, the parsing, is accomplished by a large ATN network [Woods 70].
+This network defines a "semantic grammar" [Brown 76] which maps the users request into an internal representation, the Paraphrase Language.
 The grammar is "semantic" in that it incorporates semantic and pragmatic knowledge as well as syntactic.